 We try to reduce our use of weed killers to a minimum, unfortunately there are sometimes no practical or economic alternatives.

-An approved glyphosate-based weed killer which is absorbed into the plant which kills both green leaves and roots which is non -toxic to animals and humans, and is neutralised on contact with soil is used to prevent our parks and highway land becoming choked with weeds or overgrown by grass, treating around trees, fences and other obstructions, these measures also reduces the chances of damage during grass cutting operations.
+An approved glyphosate-based weed killer which is absorbed into the plant, killing both green leaves and roots (non-toxic to animals and humans), and is neutralised on contact with soil is used to prevent our parks and highway land becoming choked with weeds or overgrown by grass.
+Treating around trees, fences and other obstructions also reduces the chances of damage during grass cutting operations.